NirTatcher/bingesdarot/README.md

 ### https://sdarotbinging.web.app/
 ## Sdarot Binging Project
-This project is a tutorial for you to binge watch Sdarot.tv! \n With this feature you will save a ton of click's! :)
+This project is a tutorial for you to binge watch Sdarot.tv!

+With this feature you will save a ton of click's! :)
 <!-- # Getting Started with Create React App